clappia-dev/clappia-tools/docs/submission_client.md

 -  `app_id` (str): Application ID in uppercase letters and numbers format (e.g., MFX093412).
 Specifies which Clappia app to create the submission in.
 -  `data` (Dict[str, Any]): Dictionary of field data to submit.
 Keys should match field names from the app definition, values should match expected field types.
 Example: `{ "employee_name": "John Doe", "department": "Engineering" }`.
--  `requesting_user_email_address` (str): Email address of the user creating the submission.
-Must be a valid email format.

 **Returns:**